ngarneau/gravity/README.markdown

 1. mkdir myproject
 2. cd myproject
 3. Copy the framework into your new project directory
-4. Run this command in the terminal: sass --watch stylesheets:stylesheets
+4. Run this command in the terminal: sass --watch sass:css

 If you have any questions about this framework email owain@owainlewis.com.